g4nkd/CacheDecepHound/README.md

 This technique targets cache rules that are based on specific file names (e.g., `robots.txt`, `index.html`).
 By appending these file names to dynamic URLs, an attacker can cause the cache to store and serve dynamic content as if it were a static file.

-## Detection of Cached Responses

-The tool checks for cached responses by examining response headers and response times.
-Key headers to look for include:

-- **X-Cache**: Indicates whether the response was served from the cache.
-  - `X-Cache: hit` - The response was served from the cache.
-  - `X-Cache: miss` - The response was fetched from the origin server.
-  - `X-Cache: dynamic` - The content was dynamically generated and is not suitable for caching.
-  - `X-Cache: refresh` - The cached content was outdated and needed to be refreshed.

-- **Cache-Control**: May include directives like `public` with a `max-age` higher than 0, indicating that the resource is cacheable.

-Additionally, a significant difference in response time for the same request may indicate that the faster response is served from the cache.

-## Exploitation of Static Extension Cache Rules

-Cache rules often target static resources by matching common file extensions like `.css` or `.js`.
-If there are discrepancies in how the cache and origin server map the URL path to resources, an attacker may be able to craft a request for a dynamic resource with a static extension that is ignored by the origin server but viewed by the cache.

-## Path Mapping Discrepancies

-URL path mapping is the process of associating URL paths with resources on a server.
-Discrepancies in how the cache and origin server map the URL path to resources can result in web cache deception vulnerabilities.
-For example:

-- **Traditional URL Mapping**: Represents a direct path to a resource located on the file system (e.g., `/path/in/filesystem/resource.html`).
-- **RESTful URL Mapping**: Abstracts file paths into logical parts of the API (e.g., `/path/resource/param1/param2`).

-If the cache uses traditional URL mapping while the origin server uses RESTful mapping, an attacker can exploit this discrepancy to cache sensitive information.

-## Delimiter Discrepancies

-Delimiters specify boundaries between different elements in URLs.
-Discrepancies in how the cache and origin server use characters and strings as delimiters can result in web cache deception vulnerabilities.
-For example:

-- **Java Spring Framework**: Uses `;` as a delimiter for matrix variables.
-- **Ruby on Rails**: Uses `.` as a delimiter to specify the response format.

-If the cache does not recognize these delimiters, an attacker can craft a URL that is interpreted differently by the cache and the origin server.

-## Normalization Discrepancies

-Normalization involves converting various representations of URL paths into a standardized format.
-Discrepancies in how the cache and origin server normalize the URL can enable an attacker to construct a path traversal payload that is interpreted differently by each parser.
-For example:

-- **Origin Server Normalization**: Decodes encoded characters and resolves dot-segments.
-- **Cache Normalization**: Does not decode encoded characters or resolve dot-segments.

-By exploiting these discrepancies, an attacker can cause the cache to store and serve sensitive information.

 ---

 For more information on web cache poisoning and deception, refer to the [PortSwigger Web Security Academy](https://portswigger.net/web-security/web-cache-poisoning) and [Gotta Cache ‘em all bending the rules of web cache exploitation](https://www.youtube.com/watch?v=70yyOMFylUA).